-This script quickly brings an existing note file to the forefront of the desktop, allowing the user to type or read whatever they need and continue working where they left off with minimum disruption.
-Workflow does not suffer and concentration can be maintained.
+This script quickly brings an existing note file to the forefront of the desktop, allowing the user to type or read whatever they need and then continue working where they left off with minimum disruption.
+Workflow does not suffer, and concentration can be maintained.

 A bonus feature of this script is that you do not need to think about whether the note file is open or not.
 If the file is open, it will bring it to the forefront.
 The shortcut will not open another copy of the same file (which could result in the loss of some information, if two concurrent versions of the file were edited at the same time).

 Choose an unassigned key on the Enterpad where you will assign the shortcut.
 Name it something appropriate, like "TODO".

 Create a “todo.txt” file with Notepad and save it to the same folder where your AutoHotkey script template is located.

 Copy and paste the following script in the AutoHotkey script template (Enterpad.ahk) at the location of the key you wish to assign.